 It can be very hard.
-Emotionally and physically draining, it has always been tough to be a caregiver.
-But now more people are finding themselves in unexpected situations.
+It has been emotionally and physically draining, being a caregiver has always been tough.
+But now, more people are finding themselves in unexpected situations.

-Other parents care for their children paralyzed, immobile, or otherwise unable to care for themselves.
-And, sadly, more grandparents find themselves caring for youngsters taken in when their parents succumb to opioids or other dependency issues.
+Other parents care for their children who are paralyzed, immobile, or otherwise unable to care for themselves.
+And sadly, more grandparents find themselves caring for youngsters taken in when their parents succumb to opioids or other dependency issues.

 Dealing with these challenges can exhaust the strongest caregiver.
 But you can prepare to avoid caregiver burnout with the right frame of mind.

-The caregiver burnout shows up in many ways.
+Caregiver burnout shows up in many ways.
 It might be continuing weight gain or loss.
-Caregivers may smoke and/or drink more to relieve their sadness, anger, and worries.
+Caregivers may smoke and drink more to relieve their sadness, anger, and worries.

 As they reduce their personal independence, overwhelmed caregivers also lose sleep and energy.
 They will suffer from headaches, muscular cramps, and debilitating fatigue.